wernersbacher/WhatsappStalker/README.md

-# Whatsapp Web Status Checker
+# Whatsapp Web "Stalker" Extension

-Extension for Chrome, has to be loaded manually.
-Checks the status every x seconds. (default is 10s)
+This is a small extension for Chrome, and has to be loaded manually.
+Checks the online status of a chat partner every x seconds and outputs a csv file.

 # Installation
+Download and unzip this repo somewhere on your computer.

 Open up Google Chrome and go to chrome://extensions/

 Enable developer mode with the switch on the top right.
-A new toolbar will show up, and *load unpacked extension*.
+A new toolbar will show up; click *load unpacked extension*.
-Select the root of this repository (just download and unzip)
+Select the root of this repository you just downloaded and unzipped.

 # Usage

 Just open Whatsapp Web and click on the chat partner you want to observe.
 Leave in running.
 Click on "Download Logs" when you're done.
-*Attention:* You might have to disable the last-seen feature, so Whatsapp switches only between "online" and a blank space.
+Be aware that when changing chat partners, it can't track your actual *subject*.

 **Please use with care.** This tool can be used for no good.
 This piece of software was made for demonstration purposes!

 # Config

+On the top of the page is a control menu.
+You can set the time interval between online checks (in *seconds*) and the check status.
+You don't have to stop and start to change the interval duration.

-Go to src -> inject -> inject.js and change the settings there.
+Go to src -> inject -> inject.js if you want to change more options or change the default settings.

 # Log Format

-You will download a csv file, which can easily be used in an excel sheed.
+You will download a csv file, which can easily be used in an excel sheet.
 Note that the timestamps are in seconds.

 # Known Bugs

+*Not working?* You might have to disable the last-seen feature, so Whatsapp switches only between "online" and a blank space.

 Since the extension is holding all the logs in the memory until you download them, there might be a memory problem when running for a long time.
 Furthermore, the extension might not work when opening submenus.